Taylorsville, Mississippi

 Taylorsville is a town located in southeastern Smith County, Mississippi, United States.
-With a population of 1,148 in the 2020 census, the town is the most populous city in Smith County.
+The population was 1,148 at the 2020 census.
+It is the most populous community in Smith County.

 History

 Taylorsville was established on the Gulf and Ship Island Railroad in 1900.
 The site was selected by an employee of the railroad, and soon after a post office was built.
 The post office was originally located about five miles away in Old Taylorsville (now a community located off of Mississippi Highway 531), but was later moved to New Taylorsville.
 It was the moving of the post office to New Taylorsville that established the present location of the town.

 Soon after, the Old Stringer Hotel was built.
 Many years later, in 1946, it was burned down in an arson fire.
 The town of Taylorsville was founded as a result of the extensive pine forests that grow in Smith County and the surrounding areas.
 The vast majority of the area was cut by Eastman-Gardiner.
 As lumber was a very plentiful resource, new businesses and homes both were rapidly built.

-Today, the lumber industry remains a vital part of the town's economy, with Georgia Pacific having two lumber processing plants and one chemical plant (Plywood and Chemical Divisions in West Taylorsville, and the Paper Division in East Taylorsville) in the city.